TwinFaerie/twinfaerie-settingmenu/README.md

 # Overview
-This module created to centralize scriptable object used for in-game setting
+This module created to centralize scriptable object used for in-game setting.

+# Installation
+You can just use Unity Package Manager and use either Git URL or OpenUPM URL down below.
+- Github: TODO
+- OpenUPM: TODO

 # How To Use
 ## Create New Setting using SettingComponent
-- Create your own Setting by creating new class that holds your game setting
+- Create your own Setting by creating new class that holds your game setting.
   ```csharp
   using TF.SettingMenu;
   using UnityEngine;